There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 Nordstrom's Nordy Club

 How it works: Earn one point for every $1 spent.
 Points are converted to Nordstrom Notes, which can be redeemed toward any purchase at Nordstrom or Nordstrom Rack.
 Members receive free basic alterations and first access to exclusive brand launches.
-Those who spend more annually and achieve higher status — insider, influencer, ambassador — receive personal bonus-point days and can be first to shop clear-the-rack sales.
+Those who spend more annually and achieve higher status — Insider, Influencer, Ambassador — receive personal bonus-point days and can be first to shop clear-the-rack sales.

 Insider tip: Nordstrom Notes usually expire within a year.
 To bank them, says Lyn Schaffer, a frequent Nordstrom shopper in Denver, transfer the Notes to Nordstrom gift cards, which never expire.